Long COVID-19: Symptoms and Stories

 After this incident, Samantha had more tests and treatment over the next few months with neurologists, cardiologists and pulmonologists.
 She started vestibular therapy for her dizziness, but still couldn't get control of her erratic heartbeat and oxygen levels.
 Sometimes she would shake uncontrollably.
 She had to stop driving on the highway because she would either have to pull over to vomit, or she found that her reaction time was slow, posing danger to herself and others.
 She started having urinary and bowel symptoms, and needed to set an alarm to remind herself to urinate because her brain was not sending her signals when her bladder was full.
 She developed psoriatic arthritis and started losing her hair.
 She became reliant on smart speakers around her house to remind her about everything.

-While the exact cause of long COVID-19 syndrome remains unknown, the Comprehensive COVID-19 Center helped Samantha finally make sense of all of these symptoms and sensations she had been experiencing for months.
+While the exact cause of long COVID-19 remains unknown, the Comprehensive COVID-19 Center helped Samantha finally make sense of all of the symptoms and sensations she had been experiencing for months.
 It also helped her make sense of all of her appointments with specialists in physical, occupational, cognitive and speech therapy; neurology; cardiology; gastroenterology; psychiatry; rheumatology; and pulmonology.
 The clinic coordinated her complex care, ensuring her physicians and therapists were communicating with each other.

 "Some days are emotionally hard for me, but my advice to others dealing with chronic symptoms of COVID-19 would be to stay persistent no matter what.
 Stay persistent in protecting yourself and others by getting vaccinated, and stay persistent in advocating for yourself as a patient," says Samantha.
 "Stay persistent for the long road ahead."